 IV.
-CONCLUSIONS
+CONCLUSION

-We have proposed a nonlinear tracking control for a disk drive DSA system with a PZT actuator.
-Distinct from the conventional control, the VCM actuator control loop is designed to have a small damping ratio for a fast rise time.
+In this paper, we have proposed a nonlinear tracking control method for a disk drive DSA system with a PZT microactuator.
+Distinct from the conventional control method, the VCM actuator control loop is designed to have a small damping ratio for a fast rise time.
 The PZT actuator control loop is then enabled by a nonlinear control law to reduce the overshoot caused by the VCM actuator as the system output approaches the target track.

 Experimental results showed that the proposed control can significantly reduce the settling time in short-span seeking by more than 14% compared with the conventional control.
-Moreover, the proposed DSA servo system can achieve a 14% reduction ratio of the PES 3σ compared to the VCM only servo.
+Moreover, the proposed DSA servo system can achieve a 14% reduction ratio of the PES 3σ compared with the VCM only servo system.